How to Build a Cricket on a Roof: Comprehensive Guide

 5. Install the Frame:

-• Position the assembled frame on the roof at the identified problem area, ensuring it aligns correctly with the roof slope.
+• Position the assembled frame on the roof at the identified problem area, ensuring it aligns with the roof slope.

 6. Apply Metal Flashing: